syncfusion/blazor-docs/src/notifications/toast/template.md

 ```

-The HTML element tag's can be given as a string for the `Template` property when updating the toast templates dynamically.
+The Template can be given as a RenderFragment type for the `ContentTemplate` property when updating the toast templates dynamically.
 The below code block explains the string template.

 ```csharp